How to Get the Best Refinance Rates

 Maximize Your Home Equity

 It’s possible to refinance with equity in the single-digits, and it might even be possible to refinance with negative equity.
 But you have more options available with a healthy amount of equity.
 If you don’t already have 20% in equity, getting to that level should make it easier to refinance.
-As a bonus, you won’t need to pay for mortgage insurance.
+As a bonus, with 20% equity, you won’t need to pay for mortgage insurance.
 If you have cash available, ask your lender how paying down your mortgage might help you save money.

 How to Get the Lowest Rates